 Whether it's fine dining on discourse or sharing tasty travel tales, Lea Cramer appreciates great company, fine wine, and a stunning backdrop.
 She is a tiny traveler with a map of the unknown, leaving behind a wake of grand adventures, some terrible, some extraordinary.
 Lea is a travel blogger who writes about her adventures, human interest, budding veganism, and what life is like living in a tiny house on wheels.
 She describes herself as a wild woman in a mad world and an explorer of the unexpected.

-Lea's blog is Fine Dining on Discourse.
-She was kind enough to answer a few of our questions below.
+Lea's blog is Fine Dining on Discourse and she was kind enough to answer a few of our questions below.

 TA: How many years have you been traveling and what got you hooked?

 Lea: I have been traveling for about 30 years.
 When I was a kid, my parents had a subscription to National Geographic.
 I would spend hours looking through the magazine and dreaming of traveling the world.
-I have always loved history, architecture and new experiences.
-I couldn't wait to adventure out and see what was beyond my town, my state and my country.
-Traveling isn't really about going from place to place, it is about experiencing the culture, food, music, art, people and all that particular place has to offer.
+I have always loved history, architecture, and new experiences.
+I couldn't wait to adventure out and see what was beyond my town, my state, and my country.
+Traveling isn't really about going from place to place, it is about experiencing the culture, food, music, art, people, and all that a particular place has to offer.
 I have worked on fishing boats in Alaska and nannied in England.
 I am always down to try something new or interesting.

 TA: Do you specialize in a particular type of travel?